dana

 Definition

-• Dana (noun): In Celtic mythology, Dana is a goddess who is considered the mother of the Tuatha Dé Danann, a group of supernatural beings in Irish mythology.
-She is also identified with a Welsh goddess named Don.
+Proper noun 1.
+Celtic goddess: In Celtic mythology, Dana is a mother goddess, considered the mother of the Tuatha Dé Danann, a race of supernatural beings.
+She is often identified with the Welsh goddess Don.

 Advanced Usage